 Keep in mind: You cannot use Gusto for contractor payments if you're using any other payroll service.

-If you add a W-2 employee, you'll be asked to select if you'd like to be on our Core, Complete, or Concierge plan.
+If you add a W-2 employee, you'll be asked to select if you'd like to be on our Simple, Plus, or Premium plan.